lydtechconsulting/micronaut-rest-java/README.md

 The project requires Java 21 to build.

-Build and test the Micronaut application, and then run it, with the following commands:
+Build and test the Micronaut application, and then run, with:
 ```
 ./gradlew clean test
 ./gradlew run